Adecoagro S.A. research snapshot

 Frequently Asked Questions

 This AGRO AI stock analysis is an informational research tool only and is not investment advice, a recommendation, or a promise of future returns.
-Forecast ranges are scenarios based on available public data as of July 12, 2026 and may be wrong if commodity prices, FX rates, interest costs, crop yields, Tether ownership strategy, South American economic conditions, or valuation multiples change.
+Forecast ranges are scenarios based on available public data as of August 3, 2026 and may be wrong if commodity prices, FX rates, interest costs, crop yields, the Caarapo acquisition, Tether ownership strategy, South American economic conditions, or valuation multiples change.